 THE HIP SOCIETY RESEARCH

-The 2026 Hip Society Research Grant Cycle will open March 9, 2026.
+The 2026 Hip Society Research Grant Cycle is now open.

 We are soliciting proposals from three categories.

-Member Submitted Proposals: Submit original research proposals to the Research Committee (chaired by William M. Mihalko, MD PhD) in consideration for study funding and/or endorsement by The Hip Society.
+(1) Member Submitted Proposals: Submit original research proposals to the Research Committee (chaired by William M. Mihalko, MD PhD) in consideration for study funding and/or endorsement by The Hip Society.

-New RFP from AJRR: Along with our normal grant cycle, we are also requesting applications from randomized prospective trials comparing cemented versus press fit femoral stems for femoral neck fractures.
+(3) New!
+RFP from AJRR: Along with our normal grant cycle, we are also requesting applications from randomized prospective trials comparing cemented versus press fit femoral stems for femoral neck fractures.

-General overview
+General Overview

 - Submit a 1-page abstract up to 500 words (blinded and unblinded).